macmanes-lab/protocols/TagSeq.md

 #### 8A) Proceed : 5 minutes

-  - Take 30 uL of RNA to proceed to PolyA kit IF NOT STOPPING FOR THE DAY
+  - Take 30 uL of RNA to proceed to PolyA kit IF NOT STOPPING FOR THE DAY.
+Dilute to 50ul with nuclease free H2O.

 #### 8B) QC: 40 minutes